shawngraham/cdh2020/content/en/week/instructions-part1.md

 3. Take a look at the suggested sequences of technical work; decide whether you will do the [newcomer sequence](tutorials/1-basic-progression/#newcomer-sequence), the [standard sequence](tutorials/1-basic-progression/#standard-sequence), or the [going-further sequence](tutorials/1-basic-progression/#going-further-sequence).
 Read and make sure you're clear on [the basic idea behind these tutorials](tutorials/1-basic-progression/#introduction).

 4. Then complete the appropriate tutorials by the due date to the best of your ability.

+5. Write your log; write your reflection; add them to your github repository.

 **When you get stuck** make a post in the help channel in Discord indicating what tutorial you're working on, the error message that you are receiving, share a screenshot, explain what you were trying to do. **There is no shame in asking for help**; I do not want to learn that you have been suffering in silence trying to figure things out on your own.
 People who ask for help learn faster and have a better experience in this class and generally do better.
 You may ask me privately for help in Discord; we can screenshare and voice-chat as needed.